How do you know your programs work?

 Even in the U.S., neither the federal nor state governments purchase textbooks for schools.
 Rather, local taxes or student fees usually fund them.

-Given that three out of four Guatemalans in the areas we serve live in poverty, the tax base is not sufficient to support the provision of books by any level of government.
+Given that four out of five indigenous Guatemalans in the areas we serve live in poverty, the tax base is not sufficient to support the provision of books by any level of government.
 We give local communities the ability to run their own textbook programs, using their own money (rather than having to rely on outside funding).I want to support a Textbook Program school!

 Why do kids in rural areas need to learn computer skills?